pomkine/money-transfers/README.md

 - [Gradle](https://gradle.org/)

 ## TO DO
-1. Event stream optimistic locking
-2. Gradle config to run unit and acceptance tests separately
+1. Gradle config to run unit and acceptance tests separately
-3. Transfers read model
+2. Transfers read model